splatpope/KNIFER/config/README.md

 As you can see, the number of layers for each model is indirectly decided from the image size and scaling lists.

+Note that you can override any other parameter that can be set at command line.

 ## Automatic architecture building

 You may let the training manager build an architecture for you by replacing the scaling and feature lists by a single parameter named *features*.